it-at-m/opensource.muenchen.de/security.md

 ### Automated Tests

 The internal CI/CD process includes the [OWASP](https://de.wikipedia.org/wiki/Open_Worldwide_Application_Security_Project) Dependency Check for risk analysis.
-On GitHub, the "Advanced Security Policy as Code" should be implemented, and the global security configuration must be enabled for all repositories.
+On GitHub, [CodeQL](https://github.com/it-at-m/lhm_actions/blob/main/action-templates/actions/action-codeql/action.yml) must be implemented in all repositories, and the global security configuration (e.g. Dependabot alerts) must be activated for all repositories.

 Security-related pull requests and issues with a [CVSS critical and high](https://nvd.nist.gov/vuln-metrics/cvss) rating must be addressed within __30 days__.